xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 #### Degenerate samples
 <figure>
     <img src="/research/14SymmEdit/local_frames_degenrate.png">
-    <figcaption>Fig~17: Local frames.
+    <figcaption>Fig~17: Local Frames.
 Left: If a point lies within a transformation-invariant set, it can have more than one frame $O_1,O_2,...$.
 Right: The problem can be ignored for points in general position as the contributions of the radially-symmetric basis functions cancel out and the low-pass kernel maintains the band-limitation.</figcaption>
 </figure>

 A special case occurs if a sampling point is visited more than once but with different local frames $O_i$.